Times change. Businesses grow. And if your company’s website isn’t keeping pace, it could have serious implications for your success.

 Web users are cut-throat.
 If your website isn’t set up to serve them—and serve them well— they’ll leave you (and any consideration of buying a product or service from you) in the dust.

 So, is your website looking a bit dated and dusty?
 Then it’s likely time for a website redesign.
-In this blog, we’ll explain what a website redesign is, how it can benefit your business, and provide four steps you should take to prepare for the website redesign process.
+In this blog, we’ll explain what a website redesign is, how it can benefit your business, and help you prepare for a website design in 4 crucial steps.

 What is a Website Redesign?